Transforming Operational Efficiency with Outcome by Design™

 - Mark Fitzsimmons

-- 2 min read
+- 3 min read

+Let’s start with an uncomfortable truth: most large-scale transformation efforts fail.
 McKinsey has reported for years that roughly 70% of transformations don’t achieve their intended outcomes.
-PMI’s research shows that a meaningful percentage of projects still miss their original goals and business intent, even in organizations that consider themselves mature.
+PMI’s research shows that a significant percentage of projects still miss their original goals and business intent, even in organizations that consider themselves mature.

 The Real Problem Isn’t Execution

-Walk into almost any organization and you’ll find:
+Walk into almost any organization, and you’ll find:

 Agile teams working hard